fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_metastability.md

 library ieee;
 use ieee.std_logic_1164.all;

-entity edge_detection is
-port (
-  clk : in std_logic;
-  enable_n : in std_logic;
-  pulse : out std_logic
+-- This module detects the falling edge of the asynchronous -- active low incoming enable_n signal and generates a single -- active high output pulse with a duration equal to the length of -- one clock cycle of the incoming clock clk. entity edge_detection is port ( clk : in std_logic; enable_n : in std_logic; pulse : out std_logic
 );
 end edge_detection;

 architecture rtl of edge_detection is

-  -- Signal for the twoo synchronization registers signal enable_r1_n : std_logic;
+  -- Signal for the two synchronization registers signal enable_r1_n : std_logic;
   signal enable_r2_n : std_logic;
   -- Signal for the edge detection register signal enable_i_n : std_logic;
 begin

+  -- This process the 3 registeres through
+  -- which the input enable signal is clocked to
+  -- to first synchronize the signal and then to add -- a register used for the combinational edge detection logic -- described in the separate statement below.
   p_synchronization: process(clk)
     begin
       if rising_edge(clk) then